The Product Development Process – Engineering Notes

 - When time is really important, consider Time Compression Technologies.
 Time Compression is a buzz word in prototyping and low(er) volume manufacturing.
 This is really applying the technology of moving very quickly from design to parts.
 As an example, a typical injection mold takes 8 to 12 weeks.
 In time compression arenas it is drastically shorter.
 An example is in this image.

-- Fabrication or CNC machining have little or no investment, but higher part cost, and volume is a limitation.
+- Fabrication or CNC machining have little or no investment (assuming you are hiring out to a machine shop), but higher part cost.
+Volume is also a limitation.

-- By investing in fixtures, CNC programming, etc., the machining cost per part goes down significantly.
+- By investing in fixtures, CNC programming, etc., the machining cost per part goes down significantly, and potential volume capability goes up.

-- If parts are Sand Cast before machining, cost goes down further, but tooling requires time and money.
+- If parts are Sand Cast before machining, cost goes down further, but the cost of tools for the casting and post machining both go up.

-- Die-casting requires a significant investment, but the cost per part is less — sometimes drastically.
+- Die-casting requires a significant investment for tools, but the cost per part is less - sometimes drastically less.

 - The next step adds automation.
 Again, up-front investment is even higher, but the cost of each part goes down as speed increases.

-- For small companies (and inventors) the best choice for resource use may be in starting small (with technologies and manufacturing methods of low investment) to develop and explore the market.
-As you discover a significant market draw for the product (real quantities), better choices for manufacturing can be made — and hopefully funded by sales of products made.
+- For small companies (and inventors) the best choice is starting small (with technologies and manufacturing methods of low investment) to develop and explore the market.
+As you discover a significant market draw for the product (higher quantities), different choices for manufacturing can be made - and hopefully funded by sales of products made.

 - Going to the right source for the right information is key in finding the elegant solution, and thereby reducing complexity, cost and timing.
 At Synthesis we espouse the concept of working with vendors early in the design process so their input is fully considered and incorporated.
-We do not claim to be experts at everything, but we know how to find the experts and we know how to bring together input from many different sources.
-Some people call this Concurrent Engineering, We call it “SYNTHESIS” – bringing the pieces together for a coherent whole.
+We do not claim to be experts at everything, but we know how to find experts, and we know how to bring together input from different sources.
+Some people call this Concurrent Engineering, We call it "SYNTHESIS" - "bringing the pieces together for a coherent whole."

 - As mentioned above, a good understanding of product requirements are the best way to save time.
 Just knowing what target to shoot at keeps the team from wandering around and having to “redo” the work.
 It also does a lot to keep the team interested and excited.